The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 bash

-# Windows: Remove .greenshot file association as a temporary workaround
+# Remove .greenshot file association on Windows (PowerShell, run as admin)

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.